upper-town/web_app/README.md

 [`asdf`]: https://asdf-vm.com/guide/getting-started.html

-### Postgres, Redis, and Node.js
+### Postgres and SQLite

-The app relies on Postgres as database and Redis as cache and job queue.
+The app relies on Postgres as main database and SQLite as support databases for cache, job queues, and rate limiting.
-Node.js is used to bundle JS and CSS files.
-For development and test, you can install and run them manually on your computer the way it works best for you.

 ### Environment variables

-The [`dotenv-rails`] gem is available in development and test environments only, and it reads and sets env vars from the `.env.development` and `.env.test` files.
+The [`dotenv-rails`] gem is available in development and test environments only, and it reads and sets env vars from the `.env` and `.env.test` files.

 [`dotenv-rails`]: https://rubygems.org/gems/dotenv-rails

-To override env vars values, create files named `.env.development.local` and `.env.test.local` on your local repository and set any variables you'd like to override.
+To override env vars values, create files named `.env.local` and `.env.test.local` on your local repository and set any variables you'd like to override.

-In production and staging, env vars should be properly set in the app settings in the cloud hosting service, and not from env files using `dotenv-rails`.
+In production and staging, env vars should be properly set in the app settings in the cloud hosting service, and not from env files.

 ### Running the app in development